UoMCS/mail-manager-ws/README.md

 The body of the post request should be the body of the email.

-If you use the Mail Manager class (recommended), it will automatically provide the above parameters for you.
+If you use the Mail Manager class (recommended), it will automatically set the above parameters for you.

 Recipient domains
 -----------------